sheikh-abdul-ali/crewmeister-react-coding-challenge/README.md

 ## Setting up env variables

 !!!
-This practice of adding env variables to Readme.md is Not Recommended.
+This practice of adding env variables to Readme.md is not recommended.

 ```bash
  VITE_BACKEND_API="http://localhost:3500/api"